-That’s why June 3, 2011 was such a wake-up call for me.
+That’s why June 3, 2011 was such a wakeup call for me.
 I was traveling the Middle East with seminarians and laypersons from around the United States, few of whom could be described as conservative evangelicals.
-Not the sort who’d be caught scribbling “Frequent The Gospel Coalition” site on a New Year’s resolution list, in other words.
+Not the sort who’d be caught scribbling “Frequent TGC.org” on a New Year’s resolution list, in other words.
 On this particular day, I was chatting with one of my new friends, a successful 57-year-old businessman from Atlanta.
 This gentleman—we’ll call him Bill—loosely identifies as a Christian.
 For him, Christianity is more about global philanthropy and mystical connection with the divine than it is about historical events.

 The Vital Question